Coronavirus stimulus bill: Congress continues negotiations on US COVID-19 relief plan involving $3,000 checks for families

 Trump urged Congress to get a deal done and, during the Sunday briefing, responded to criticism that his administration was sluggish to act.
 He cited his cooperation with the three states hardest hit - New York, Washington and California - and invoked a measure to give governors flexibility in calling up the national guard under their control, while the federal government covers the bill.

 But even as Trump stressed federal-local partnerships, some governors, including Republican Greg Abbott of Texas, expressed unhappiness with Washington's response.
-The president himself took a swipe hours earlier at Gov. J. B. Pritzker, D-Ill., saying that he and "a very small group of certain other Governors, together with Fake News" should not be "blaming the Federal Government for their own shortcomings."
+The president himself took a swipe at Democratic Gov. J. B. Pritzker of Illinois, saying that he and "a very small group of certain other Governors, together with Fake News" should not be "blaming the Federal Government for their own shortcomings."

-This came as Republican Sen. Rand Paul of Kentucky announced he tested positive for the coronavirus.
-Paul, who is a doctor and close ally of the president, said in a tweet he was not showing symptoms and was in quarantine.

-Paul was seen at a GOP senators' lunch on Friday and swimming in the Senate gym pool on Sunday morning, heightening concerns.
-His office said he left the Senate immediately after learning his diagnosis.

 In recent days, Trump invoked the Defense Protection Act, a rarely used, decades-old authority that can be used to compel the private sector to manufacture needed medical supplies like masks and ventilators.
 Officials said Sunday that it would be used voluntarily and businesses would not be compelled to act.